+EAST

-EAST Eastern-European Ageing Societies in Transition
+Eastern-European Ageing Societies in Transition

-EAST is a hub for information exchange between its members, numbering almost 200 individuals and institutions who undertake research into migration and population ageing in Eastern European countries.
+individuals and institutions who undertake in Eastern European countries.

 Research on population ageing in the region, particularly research looking into the social implications of an ageing population, is still quite a young discipline.
-EAST aims to help both more senior scholars and emerging researchers to make contact with each other, to learn about research on population ageing, to share their own research with colleagues from across the region, and to develop crossnational research projects.
+EAST aims to help both more senior scholars and emerging researchers to make contact with each other, to learn about research on population ageing, to share their own research with colleagues from across the region, and to develop cross-